-If you are growing Adenium obesum, commonly known as Desert Rose, you probably know that it has an odd look with a thick fleshy stem called a caudex that can become a bit grotesque as it enlarges.
+Suppose you are growing Adenium obesum, commonly known as Desert Rose.
+In that case, you probably know that it has an unusual appearance with a thick, fleshy stem called a caudex that can become somewhat grotesque as it enlarges.
 Its name comes from its desert-like native habitat and colorful, showy flowers resembling small roses.
 Usually easy to grow when given the right conditions, leaves on a Desert Rose might turn yellow and start to fall.
-This can stem from regular changes as it cycles through the year, or it might signal a problem that needs to be addressed.
+This can stem from regular changes as the year cycles through, or it might signal a problem that needs to be addressed.

 A Natural Cycle